-- APFS or HFS+ formatted partition or hard drive is required for a bootable backup of macOS 10.13 High Sierra
+- APFS or HFS+ formatted partition or hard drive is required for a bootable backup of macOS 10.13 High Sierra and later

-- APFS source and destination volumes are only supported on macOS 10.13 High Sierra
+- APFS source and destination volumes are only supported on macOS 10.13 High Sierra and later

 - Backup of user data is supported on some non-Apple-formatted (HFS+ and APFS) filesystems

 - Hard drives in Firewire, eSATA, Thunderbolt and USB enclosures *

 - CCC is supported only on Apple Macintoshes that officially support OS X 10.10 Yosemite (or higher)

 - A minimum screen resolution of 1024x768 is required

 * Not all hard drive enclosures are capable of booting macOS.
 Check with the manufacturer of your hard drive enclosure to verify that booting from the enclosure is explicitly supported.
 See the Preparing a hard drive for use with Carbon Copy Cloner and Help!
 My clone won't boot sections of the CCC documentation for more information on disk formatting, partitioning, and general bootability concerns.
 These restrictions apply to the ability of the device to boot a Mac, any of these devices are suitable for general backup.